niklasramo/popo.js/README.md

 // The format
 popo( element [, method ] [, options ] );

-// The format with jQuery
+// and with the jQuery adapter
 $( element ).popo( [, method ] [, options ] );
 ```